RaviTezu/sentry-pivotal/README.rst

 - Enable the "Pivotal Tracker" plugin by clicking on the checkbox next to it and then click on "Save Changes" button.
 - Now you should see the "Pivotal Tracker" option under the "INTEGRATIONS" tab or Please refresh your page.
 - Click on the "Pivotal Tracker" option and Enter the "API Token" and "Project ID" values and click on Save Changes" button.
-- Now, you should be able to see "Add Story" button the right side on the event page.
+- Now, you should see a "Add Story" button on the right side on the event page.